-- b.
-Form V (prefixal order): ALIGN-REFLEXIVE-L \gg ALIGN-ROOT-L - \star These two distinct rankings are the paradoxical rankings from (6) above which generate the contrasting prefixal vs. infixal behavior of Reflexive (Table 4). - Unlike in Tucker's (2010) constraint indexation approach, we have found an explanation for the apparent paradox: the dynamic interaction of the MAP and Arabic's DRP as mediated by morphosyntactic structure.
+- a.
+Form VIII (infixal order): Align-Root-L ≫ Align-Reflexive-L - b.
+Form V (prefixal order): Align-Reflexive-L ≫ Align-Root-L - \ These two distinct rankings are the paradoxical rankings from (6) above which generate the contrasting prefixal vs. infixal behavior of Reflexive (Table 4). - Unlike in Tucker's (2010) constraint indexation approach, we have found an explanation for the apparent paradox: the dynamic interaction of the MAP and Arabic's DRP as mediated by morphosyntactic structure.